MicahG-L/MicahG-L.github.io/README.md

 ![NBA_Odds](https://github.com/MicahG-L/MicahG-L.github.io/blob/master/NBA%20Odds.png?raw=true)

-## Timeline of Bill Gates and his founding of Microsoft
+## Timeline of Bill Gates' founding of Microsoft

 This timeline shows the story of how Bill Gates became one of the earliest and best programmers in the world, going on to co-found Microsoft with Paul Allen at a young age.